 Clothes bought.
 Suitcase packed.
 Currency exchanged.
-All that’s left to do is fill up the Kindle – then the question is, what to read this summer holiday?
+All that's left is the question... what to read this summer holiday?

 Everything I Never Told You - Celeste Ng